Prompt Sapper: A LLM-Empowered Production Tool for Building AI Chains: User Study for Sapper

-\section{Design of Formative Study}
+\subsection{Design of Formative Study}

-Our Sapper platform has the potential to significantly reduce the barriers to developing and utilizing state-of-the-art deep learning and large language models by offering a block-based visual programming technique, embedding a systematic prompting engineering methodology.
-In this section, we will assess the effectiveness of our tool (called Sapper V2) compared to native programming tool, Python, and an ablation version of our tool (called Sapper V1 - Block View Only).
-Our main objectives are to evaluate the ease of use and the learning curve associated with Sapper.
+Our Sapper platform has the potential to significantly reduce the barriers to developing and utilizing state-of-the-art deep learning and large language models by offering a block-based visual programming technique, embedding a systematic prompting engineering methodology. \cy{In this section, we will assess the effectiveness of our tool (called Sapper V2) compared to the native programming tool, Python, which is currently the second most popular programming language used in GitHub repository (after JavaScript)\footnote{\cy{\url{https://octoverse.github.com/2022/top-programming-languages}}}.
+Additionally, Python's reputation for being relatively easy to learn and use makes it a suitable choice for comparison.
+We will also evaluate an ablation version of our tool (called Sapper V1 - Block View Only).
+Our main objectives are to evaluate the ease of use and the learning curve associated with Sapper.}

-\subsection{Procedure}
+\subsubsection{Procedure}

-We recruited 12 participants for the study, of which all aged 18-25 years.
+We recruited \cy{18} participants for the study, of which all aged 18-25 years.
 Seven participants major in Computer Science, three major in Software Engineering, and two major in Artificial Intelligence.
-Of the 12 participants, 7 participants were novice programmers (0-1 year of experience), three were beginners (1-3 years of experience), and two were experienced programmers (3+ years of experience).
-None of them have used visual programming tools before, and all have learned Python courses and use Pycharm before.
+Of the \cy{18} participants, \cy{10} participants were novice programmers (0-1 year of experience), \cy{six} were beginners (1-3 years of experience), and two were experienced programmers (3+ years of experience).
+In terms of gender, there were 10 male and 8 female participants.
+None of them have used visual programming tools before, and all have learned Python and use PyCharm before.

-We conducted a within-subject study, in which each participant was asked to use three tools, native \textbf{Python} (Pycharm), \textbf{Sapper with Design View (Sapper V2)}, and \textbf{Sapper without Design View (Sapper V1)}, to program tasks in counterbalanced order.
+We conducted a within-subject study, in which each participant was asked to use three tools, native \textbf{Python} (PyCharm), \textbf{Sapper with Design View (Sapper V2)}, and \textbf{Sapper without Design View (Sapper V1)}, to program tasks in counterbalanced order. \cy{Counterbalanced order was employed to evenly distribute the potential sequence effects or learning biases associated with using different programming tools across participants, thereby minimizing the influence of order-related biases~\cite{cook2002experimental}}.
 In other words, since we had three different tools to choose from, there were a total of six possible combinations of orders in which the tools could be used.
-Each combination of orders was used by two participants in the study.
+Each combination of orders was used by \cy{three} participants in the study.

 Before starting the formal tasks, we provided a training session to introduce how to use Sapper with Design View.
 We also gave them some warm-up tasks to practice and ensure that they understand the basic usage.
 During the training session, participants were encouraged to ask any questions they had about Sapper.
 In addition, we also ask them to program the warm-up tasks using Python to be fair.